Kusum-Mishra/NextStepAI/README.md

 # 🎓 NextStepAI – Your Personalized AI Career Coach

 NextStepAI is an intelligent, AI-powered career coach designed to guide students and professionals in making data-driven career decisions.
-From industry insights to resume building, cover letters, and interview preparation, our tool offers a complete suite to help you advance confidently in your career.
+From industry insights to resume building, cover letters, and interview preparation, this tool offers a complete suite to help you advance confidently in your career.

 ---